akveo/ngx-admin/docs/contents/articles/002-installation-guidelines/index.md

 npm run prebuild:prod && npm run build:prod && npm run server:prod
 ```
 This will clear up your dist folder (where release files are located), generate release build and start built-in server.
-Now you can copy the sources from a `dist` folder and use it with any backend framework or simple put in under some web server.
+Now you can copy the sources from a `dist` folder and use it with any backend framework or simply put it under some web server.

 For addition information about build, please check out [Angular2 Webpack Starter documentation](https://github.com/AngularClass/angular2-webpack-starter)